 Each of the investigators contributing to this project agree to share data collected in this project freely and with other interested investigators as soon as practical, but no later than 2 months following project component completion.

-Bat voucher specimens will be curated, catalogued and stored in the publicly accessible, physical collections at the American Museum of Natural History (AMNH) (see support letter from Amato).
+Bat voucher specimens will be curated, catalogued and stored in the publicly accessible, physical collections at the American Museum of Natural History (AMNH) (see collaboration letter from Amato).
 These collections are curated with digital, online databases to ensure that they can easily be searched and shared with the international community.
 Bat wing tissue samples and nucleic acid will be stored in liquid nitrogen at the Ambrose Monell Cryo Collection at the American Museum of Natural History, and catalogued in the specimen collection.
 All bat samples (saliva, urine, feces, blood) for viral discovery will be stored, catalogued, and processed at the Center for Immunity and Infection at Columbia University’s BSL 3 facility.
 As we have done in previous projects, all genome and partial gene sequences will be submitted to publicly accessible molecular databases, such as Genbank in standard formats (e.g. FASTA).
 Phylogenetic trees and associated metadata will be submitted to TreeBASE (treebase.org), as our team has done with previous publications.
 Additional underlying data sets will be submitted to Dryad (http://datadryad.org/) at the time of publication.
 Analytical pipelines for genome analyses (i.e. processing HTS data for viral discovery), and our relational database will be deployed on Google App Engine, a cloud-computing platform that will host our web applications where they will be freely accessible.
 All our analytical scripts will be handled using a distributed revision control (e.g. git) to keep track of all changes and inputs from all collaborators.
 Scripts will be freely available at our cloud-computing platform and will be linked to a separate github project account (github.com) to assure redundancy.
 Github is a web-based hosting service for software development and data storage.

 4. Sharing Practices and Policies, Re-use and Re-distribution